shinybrar/releaseer/README.md

         ```

     - Using the GitHub webpage:
-        - Navigate to the [releaseer repository on GitHub]() and click the "New pull request" button.
+        - Navigate to the [releaseer repository on GitHub](https://github.com/shinybrar/releaseer) and click the "New pull request" button.
         - Select the main repository as the base and your fork as the head.

 10. Reviewing and Merging the Pull Request

     After opening the pull request, a maintainer will review your changes and merge them into the main branch of the source repository.
 This will trigger the Continuous Integration process, which includes running tests, linting, and formatting the codebase to ensure it meets the project's standards and also providing coverage reports for codebase.
 As projects mature, you can add more checks, such as security scans, performance tests, etc. to the CI process and even automate the merge process when all checks pass.

+    *The Continous Integration process using Github Actions can be found at [`.github/workflows/continous-integration.yaml`](https://github.com/shinybrar/releaseer/blob/main/.github/workflows/continous-integration.yaml), however the details and methodaology of the CI process is out of scope for this document.*

 11. Release Automation Process